 The performance-based restricted stock and restricted stock units we granted in 2005 at the time of the spin-off and were intended to provide long-term incentive over a multi-year period.
 None of these awards have yet vested based upon the performance criteria.
+The stock options, restricted stock, performance based restricted stock and performance units issued in June 2008 are intended to ensure that our senior management is focused on long-term growth and profitability.
+None of these awards have vested.
 A change-in-control would cause these shares to fully vest and the full incremental value would be realized immediately.
 As these shares vest in the future based upon performance, we would expect this incremental value delivered upon a change-in-control to decrease significantly.
 This is also expected to significantly decrease the potential cost of excise tax gross-ups.